Our Mission & Vision

 City Bureau Co-founders

-Bettina Chang stepped down from City Bureau in 2024 and currently holds a John S. Knight Fellowship at Stanford University.
+Bettina Chang stepped down from City Bureau in 2024 and is currently a Program Manager at the Skyline Foundation.
 She is a City Bureau co-founder and previously served as Director of Chicago Programs.
 An editor by trade, her career has spanned roles and mediums, including trade magazines, traditional newspapers, digital audience strategy, product design, newsroom training, organizational development and non-profit executive leadership.

-Harry Backlund is City Bureau’s Operations and Development Lead and the founding publisher of the South Side Weekly, a volunteer-run community newspaper in Chicago.
+Harry Backlund currently serves as City Bureau’s Chief Strategy Officer, and the founding publisher of the South Side Weekly, a volunteer-run community newspaper in Chicago.

-Andrea Hart stepped down from City Bureau in 2020 and is currently Membership Director at Tiny News Collective.
+Andrea Hart stepped down from City Bureau in 2020 and is currently Director of Donor Engagement at Access Reproductive Care–Southeast.
 She's a co-founder of City Bureau and previously served as Community Engagement Director.
 She is an award-winning media-based organizer and educator who most recently served as chief strategy officer for the Memphis-based MLK50: Justice Through Journalism.
 She also has a master’s of divinity from Vanderbilt Divinity School and describes herself as a “proud queer Quaker.”

 Darryl Holliday stepped down from City Bureau in 2023 and is currently the co-founder and partner of Commoner Company.
 He is a co-founder of City Bureau and previously served as the Executive Director of National Impact.
 He's a Studs Terkel Award-winning journalist, founder of the Illustrated Press and reporter formerly with DNAinfo Chicago.